trampgeek/jobe/README.md

 [pylint is strictly optional].

-The first step is to clone the project in the web root directory (assumed to be /var/www/html although hopefully other web roots will work).
+The first step is to clone the project in the web root directory WEBROOT (usually /var/www on Debian-based systems or /var/www/html on Red Hat).
 Do not clone the project elsewhere and attempt to add it to web root with symbolic links.
 That breaks this installer.
+In what follows, replace WEBROOT with either /var/www or /var/www/html as appropriate.

 To clone the project:

-    cd /var/www/html
+    cd WEBROOT
     sudo git clone https://github.com/trampgeek/jobe.git

 Installation is performed by the install script, which must be run as root